Arthur Martin-Leake: Boer War

 After his year of service as a trooper in the Imperial Yeomanry was completed, Martin-Leake stayed on in South Africa as a civil surgeon.
 He then joined the South African Constabulary until he was forced to return home due to his wounds.

 He was 27 years old and a surgeon captain in the South African Constabulary attached to the 5th Field Ambulance during the Second Boer War on 8 February 1902, at Vlakfontein, when he was awarded his first VC.

 He received the decoration from King Edward VII at St James's Palace on 2 June 1902.

 Interbellum

 Martin-Leake qualified as a Fellow of the Royal College of Surgeons in 1903 after studying while convalescing from wounds.
 He then took up an appointment in India as Chief Medical Officer with the Bengal-Nagpur Railway.

-In 1912, he volunteered to serve with the British Red Cross during the Balkan Wars, attached to the Montenegran army, and was present during the Siege of Scutari (1912–13) and at Tarabosh Mountain.
-He was awarded the Order of the Montenegran Red Cross.
+In 1912, he volunteered to serve with the British Red Cross during the Balkan Wars, attached to the Montenegrin army, and was present during the Siege of Scutari (1912–13) and at Tarabosh Mountain.
+He was awarded the Order of the Montenegrin Red Cross.